 MOST POPULAR T NAMES FOR GIRLS

 An early surname favorite for girls, Taylor is now more likely to be the mom than the daughter.
 But the name remains in steady use.
+Of course, Taylor Swift means the name is perpetually in the spotlight, too.

 An Irish surname name, Teagan picks up where Megan left off.